getyourguide/openapi-validation-java/README.md

 Build trust in your spec by validating live requests and responses against your OpenAPI spec.
 Get informed through logs or metrics when violations occur.

+Uses the following library for the validation: https://bitbucket.org/atlassian/swagger-request-validator

 ## Installation

 1. [Add dependency in gradle](#gradle)